etel-archive/reach-wan-devices/README.md

 ## Copy the code folders/files

-- Copy components folder inside the main project as components2 or something else
+- Copy `components` folder inside the main project as `components2` or something else

-- Copy the hooks the folder inside main project.
+- Copy the `hooks` the folder inside main project.

-- Copy the constants folder inside main project.
+- Copy the `constants` folder inside main project.

+- Copy the `index.css` into the `src` directory.

 ## Instalation of dependencies: